srinivasa-mallidi/SM-MachineLearning/ML Projects/README.md

-# Case Studies
+# ML Projects

-This repository contains various case studies focusing on different aspects of data analysis and machine learning.
-Below is a table listing each case study along with a link to its respective repository.
+This repository contains various ML Projects focusing on different aspects of data analysis and machine learning.
+Below is a table listing each project along with a link to its respective repository.

 | S.No | Case Study                                                                 | Link to Repository                                 |
 |------|----------------------------------------------------------------------------|---------------------------------------------------|